syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### CellCommentOpening Event
+### CellCommentOpening event

-`CellCommentOpening` event occurs when the comment is opened in SfCellGrid.
+The `CellCommentOpening` event occurs when opening the comment in the SfCellGrid.
 It receives an argument of type `CellCommentOpeningEventArgs` containing the following information about the event.

 <table>
 <tr>